xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 >**Requirements**
 >
 > - Katalon Studio version 8.0.0 onwards
+> From 8.0.0 onwards, you can [reusing Desired Capabilities across project](https://docs.katalon.com/katalon-studio/docs/import-export-desired-capabilities.html).

 For Chrome’s current design, the UI language sets default by the first/main Chrome window that opens.
 In order words, if you wish to alters browser locales using `chrome --lang=de`//start Chrome with German, Chrome Driver still picks the default language from the Chrome browser.
 Nevertheless, you can now test different browser locales by configuring [Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html).

-> From 8.0.0 onwards, you can [reusing Desired Capabilities across project](https://docs.katalon.com/katalon-studio/docs/import-export-desired-capabilities.html).
 ## Use Configured Desired Capability with Test Case Variables.

 In the following example, we demonstrate how to create a Test Suite containing several Test cases with different Browser locales.
 Here, we use French, English and Spanish.

 First, we configure a test case to run with a specific browser locale, like French.

-Do as follow:

 1. Create a New Test Case.
 Go to **File > New > Test Case.**